We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Use the dishwasher rather than washing dishes by hand.

-- Isolate sick family members – for instance, restrict them to one bathroom.
+- Sick family members should self-isolate, for instance, by restricting themselves to one bathroom.

-- cannot keep liquids down for 24 hours
+- being unable to keep liquids down for 24 hours